Chapter 12 Bankruptcy

 • Priority claims such as taxes and the fees you pay at the start of the bankruptcy case

-• Secured claims are for property you have not paid off.
-Your creditors can take this property back (called liquidation) if you do not pay what you owe.
-Some values depreciate over time, so you must pay the current value.
+• Secured claims or secured debt are for property you have not paid off.
+These debts are secured by an interest in the property, called collateral.
+If you do not pay what you owe, creditors can reclaim the property.
+Some values depreciate over time, so you must pay the current value of the collateral.
+This allowance to pay the depreciated value is a “cram down" of the debt.
 For example, if you bought a car for $10,000 but it has depreciated to $5,000, you must pay the secured creditor $5,000.
 In a situation like this, the secured creditor might be the car dealership or the bank where you secured a car loan.

 • Unsecured claims are for most other debts.
-A creditor has no right to take assets from you and it is not a priority to pay off.
+A creditor has no right to take assets from you.
+Paying them off is not a priority.
 See other rules about unsecured claims below.

-You will pay for all these types of claims unless the creditor agrees to drop the debt or you are facing a hardship and cannot afford it.
+You will pay for all these claims unless the creditor agrees to drop the debt or you are facing hardship and cannot afford it.

-• Commit as much "disposable income" (or property of equal value) as possible to your plan payments.
-This shows you are seriously trying to pay off your debts.
+• Commit as much disposable income or property of equal value to your plan payments as possible.
+This shows that you are serious about trying to pay off your debts.

 • Commit to paying back as much as possible over three years (five years if you have special permission from the court)

-• Pay the creditors at least as much as they would receive if you had filed for Chapter 7 (which automatically liquidates your assets and sells them for money)
+• Pay the creditors at least as much as they would receive if you had filed for Chapter 7 liquidation bankruptcy, which sells off your assets to repay your debt

-So what is "disposable income" to the courts?
-It is any income that is not "reasonably necessary" for:
+What is disposable income to the courts?
+It is any income that is not reasonably necessary for:

-• Day-to-day living and support of you and your family (utilities, mortgage, food, transportation, etc.)
+• Day-to-day living and support of you and your family, like utilities, mortgage, food, transportation

 • Costs needed to operate your business day-to-day